TiggieF/mcsBuilder/stages/stage8/MANUAL.md

 - **UI click**: press Pause/Resume, Speed, or any worker action; each click emits the UI sound.
 - **Build hammer (optional)**: while the Builder is actively constructing, a soft hammer loop plays; it should quiet down when they stop.

-## Volume sliders and mute toggles
+## Volume sliders
 - Use the compact **Master**, **Music**, and **SFX** sliders (no numeric readout) to adjust loudness; moving any slider immediately updates the mix.
-- **Mute All** silences everything; **Mute Music** or **Mute SFX** affect only that channel.
-Unmuting resumes audio at the slider levels.
-- Pause/Resume should not interrupt the looping background track; it keeps playing until you win (or restart), where it stops and then restarts when you begin again.
+- The background track pauses as soon as you pause the game and resumes when you unpause.
+Winning or restarting stops it; restarting begins it again.

 ## Snow HUD confirmation
 - When snow begins, the HUD weather card highlights the **❄️** icon, the label reads “Snowing,” the “SNOW!” head bubble appears above the player, and the “Snow Active” banner shows.